 However, employers cannot get around California wage and hour laws by simply

-Unless the person hired meets the legal definition of independent contractor, s/he is an employee, and must receive all the protections California employment law provides to employees.3
+Unless the person hired meets the legal definition of an independent contractor, they are an employee and must receive all the protections California employment law provides to employees.3

 Below, our California labor and employment law attorneys answer the following frequently asked questions about the distinction between independent contractors and employees:

 - 1. What is the difference between an independent contractor and an employee in California?

 - 2. What if I signed an agreement stating that I am an independent contractor?

 - 4. What damages are available if I file a lawsuit?

 - 5. How long do I have to file a lawsuit against my employer in California?

 - 6. Can my employer fire me for reporting independent contractor misclassification?